nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Icon / Text Style | Description
 ----------------- | ------------------
-**bold**        | Highlights important information such as components of SportsPA or constraints of command parameters `inline code`          | Represents commands in the format that the user should follow when typing them UPPER_CASE     | Represents parameters to be supplied by the user for commands [link](#table-of-contents) | Represents links that can be clicked on to be navigate to a different section of the User Guide or a different site
+**bold**        | Highlights important information such as components of SportsPA or constraints of command parameters `inline code`          | Represents commands in the format that you should follow when typing them UPPER_CASE     | Represents parameters to be supplied by you for commands [link](#table-of-contents) | Represents links that can be clicked on to be navigate to a different section of the User Guide or a different site
 **:information_source: Notes:** | Represents important information regarding commands such as their format and constraints **:exclamation: Caution:**| Represents warnings for actions that can result in the unintentional and irreversible removal of data
+**:bulb: Tip:**| Represents useful tips that we would like to share :camera:| Signifies that a screenshot of the outcome of the command is provided below

 [Back to Table of Contents](#table-of-contents)